-Mother Ignatius McQuoin, foundress of the Sisters of Mercy, North Sydney, arrived in Sydney from Liverpool, England on 15 November 1865.
+Mother Ignatius (Elizabeth) McQuoin, foundress of the Sisters of Mercy North Sydney, arrived in Sydney from Liverpool, England on 15 November 1865.
 She quickly established a school at St Patricks, Church Hill and began carrying on the work of Mercy.

-In 1873 Mother Ignatius moved some sisters to a cottage she rented on the corner of West and Carlow Streets – the first site of the College.
-On 1 April 1879 the College moved to its present site, to the house called “Masalou” owned by Francis Lord and bought on behalf of the sisters by George Whiting.
+In 1873, Mother Ignatius moved some Sisters to a cottage she rented on the corner of West and Carlow Streets – the first site of the College.
+On 1 April 1879 the College moved to its present site, to the house called Masalou previously owned by the Hon Francis Lord MLA and bought on behalf of the Sisters by George Whiting.
 The name was changed to Monte Sant’ Angelo.
 Mother Ignatius guided the College until her death in 1893.

 1895-1912 was the golden age of the arts at Monte – art, needlework and music.
 Other subjects – English, Arithmetic, History and Geography, prepared girls for the life of the ordinary woman of the day.
 The main purpose of the College has not changed from that day to this: “to develop those qualities of mind and heart which would enable them to take their part in the world as truly Christian women.”